X10KND/Wordle/README.md

 1. Push to a Git repo and create a Pages project.
 2. In Pages project settings:
    - Framework preset: None (use the adapter)
-   - Build command: `npx @cloudflare/next-on-pages@1 --experimental-minify`
+   - Build command: `npx @opennextjs/cloudflare@latest build`
-   - Build output directory: `.vercel/output/static`
+   - Build output directory: `.open-next/cloudflare`
-   - Functions directory: `.vercel/output/functions`
+   - Functions directory: (leave blank)
 3. Bind the D1 database in Pages → Settings → Functions → D1 bindings:
    - Variable name: `WORDLE_DB`
    - Select your `wordle_d1` database for both Production and Preview.